prwesolek/HealthyHome/README.md

 <h2> Summary </h2>

 <p>I built this project as a Health Data Science Fellow at <a href="https://www.insighthealthdata.com/"> Insight</a> during the Summer 2019 session.
-The output of the project is the webapp <a href="http://philwesolek.com/"> HealthyHome </a> which helps renters and homebuyers compare properties by how environmental features of a neighborhood (commute time, population density, and safety) affect health  (weight, asthma, and sleep time).</p>
+The output of the project is the webapp <a href="http://philwesolek.com/"> HealthyHome </a> which helps renters and homebuyers compare properties by how environmental features of a neighborhood (commute time, population density, and safety) affect health  (weight, asthma, and sleep time > 7 hours).</p>

 <p>  The underlying mathematical model is a collection of linear regressions which predicts obesity rates, asthma rates, and percent of people reporting more than seven hours of sleep for a neighborhood from the average commute time, population density, and crime rate for the neighborhood.
 A smoothing process via K-nearest Neighbors is used to account for confounding factors, and this process substantially improves the accuracy of the linear regressions.
 This smoothing process can be considered as a form of <a href="https://en.wikipedia.org/wiki/Convolution">convolution</a>. </p>

 <p> The webapp takes as input two addresses, the user's expected commute time, and the user's level of concern about weight, asthma, or sleep time.
-The application then computes the census tracts for each address to obtain the environmental data, runs the linear regressions to compute non-obesity rate, non-asthma rate, and percent of people reporting a good night's sleep, and produces a HealthScore by taking a weighted sum of the outputs of the linear regressions, where the weights are given by the user's level of concern for the aforementioned health issues.
+The application then computes the census tracts for each address to obtain the environmental data, runs the linear regressions to compute non-obesity rate, non-asthma rate, and percent of people reporting more than seven hours of sleep, and produces a HealthScore by taking a weighted sum of the outputs of the linear regressions, where the weights are given by the level of importance assigned by the user for the aforementioned health concerns.
 The property with the higher HealthScore is reported to be the better property.
 The webapp  is built using flask and hosted on Amazon Web Services.</p>

 <p>The data is from 2010 or later and has a census tract level of granularity. (<a href="https://en.wikipedia.org/wiki/Census_tract">Census tracts</a> are geographic units for the US Census Bureau which are roughly equivalent to a neighborhood; they contain an average of 4,000 people.) </p>